 Short-term Care Quality

-Turning to our next area, this nursing home also performed admirably in the short-term care category.
-We gave it a grade of A in this area.
-This finalized a straight A profile.
-In calculating our short-term care grades, we look at the facility's skilled nursing services, including those performed by registered nurses, speech therapists, physical therapists and other types of therapists.
-Our objective is to devise a barometer for sizing up the rehabilitation services of different nursing homes.
-Fortunately, it looks like this nursing home employs registered nurses.
-Not every facility employs these skilled professionals.
-On the other hand, according to the data this nursing home provided, they do not appear to employ physical therapists.
-Finally, we considered the percentage of patients who were able to return to the community from this nursing home.
-We found that 5.8 percent of this nursing home's patients returned home.
+Moving on to the last area, this facility also received an A+ short-term care rating, rendering it one of the few of nursing homes to earn four A+'s.
+In forming these short-term care grades, we assess the nursing home's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of skilled professionals.
+Our objective is to create a barometer for comparing the rehabilitation services of nursing homes.
+Fortunately, it appear that this facility employs registered nurses.
+Not every nursing home employs these skilled professionals.
+However, according to the data this nursing home provided, they do not appear to employ physical therapists.
+Finally, we considered the number of residents who were able to return to the community from this nursing home.
+We found that 5.8 percent of this facility's residents returned home.

 Rating Over Time